When renting out a property, you have to understand the Fair Housing laws contained within the Fair Housing Act and all other landlord-tenant laws.

 - A property that has a maximum of four dwelling units and the owner occupies one of them.

 - Private clubs and religious organizations are allowed to give preference to members.

 - Housing communities or a fair housing choice for the elderly.

 - Any single-family housing that is rented or sold without the use of brokerage services.

 The Organizations Governed by the Fair Housing Act

-The Fair Housing agreement outlaws discrimination by the following entities and individuals:
+The Fair Housing agreement outlaws discrimination against a protected class by the following entities and individuals:

 - Insurance providers

 - Property managers and owners